Pierre-Lannoy/wp-decalog/WP-CLI.md

 ### Colors scheme

-To change the default color scheme to something more *eyes-saving*, use `--soft`.
+To change the default color scheme to something more *eyes-saving*, use `--theme`.

 If you prefer, you can even suppress all colorization with the standard `--no-color` flag.